nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Getting logging output
 **********************

-When connected to the computer, the nRF5340 PDK emulates three virtual COM ports.
+When connected to the computer, the nRF5340 DK emulates three virtual COM ports.
 In the default configuration, logging output of the application core sample is available on the third (last) COM port.
 The first two COM ports are silent.